gordsam18/fantasy_football_analysis/README.md

     Theses are some of the questions that will be explored by this project.
     Questions:

-    Which position provides the most value to a fantast football team?
+    1. Which position provides the most value to a fantasy football team?

-    Which positionins should be prioritised first in a draft, trade, waviers, and free agency?
-    Which is a bigger indicatior for likley success for a player, defensive scheme, match up vs opposing position, or difference in positional rank?
+    2. Which team scores the most fantasy points and how does it vary by position?

 }

 # Development Environment